Opioid Detox Centers

 - Supplementary medications for individual symptoms not addressed by other medications

-To learn more about the methods used to ease and alleviate discomfort during the detox process, call 800-405-2627.
+To learn more about the methods used to ease and alleviate discomfort during the detox process, call 800-405-2627 (Who Answers?).
 We can walk you through a day in detox and show you the important role that a professional program should play in your recovery.